Pomax/are-we-flying/docs/index.md

   async init() {
     const { clients } = this;

-    // set up the API variable - note that because this is a global,
-    // clients can't directly access the API.
-However, we'll be setting
-    // up some API routing to make that a non-issue in a bit. api = USE_MOCK ? new MOCK_API() : new MSFS_API();
+    // Load the mock, if we're running a mock: api = USE_MOCK ? new MOCK_API() : new MSFS_API();

     ...

-    if (USE_MOCK) {
     // Explicitly bind the autopilot if we're running a mock,
     // because the mock is going to have to turn it on without
     // any sort of user involvement.
+    if (USE_MOCK) {
       api.setAutopilot(autopilot);
+      // And expose a "route" that allows clients to call
+      // this.server.mock.reset() in order to restart the
+      // "simulation" without restarting the node process:
-      // And allow clients to call this.server.mock.reset(), this.mock = { reset: () => api.reset(`Resetting the mock flight`) };
+      this.mock = { reset: () => api.reset(`Resetting the mock flight`) };
     }